davidpanik/gulp-google-sheets/README.md

 **output** specifies the desired output format (see section below)

 **credentials** is a JSON object required for accessing a private spreadsheets

+**wrapper** a string which if provided will be used a wrapper key to contain the returned data

 The plugin return a JSON object as a Vinyl stream that can be piped to another plugin or directly to an output file.